Wednesday 04/13/22

 The sacred, protected and guarded Jesus of our imaginings will never challenge us – but none of us are safe against being offended and disillusioned with the REAL Jesus.

-He is not what you expected and that is something all true lovers of God will HAVE to cope with if they endure in their relationship to Him as His servants at all.
+He is not what you expected and that is something all true lovers of God will HAVE to cope with if they endure in their relationship with Him to the end.

-As I often do and found that I had several years ago when I first approached you with thoughts like this – I turn to Michael Card to bring this notion into focus for us, in his song ‘What will it take to keep you from Jesus’.
+As I often do, I turned to Michael Card to bring some of these thoughts into focus and I found it in his song ‘What will it take to keep you from Jesus’.

 The link to the song will be on the website, but I will read the words for you now…